Scientists Created Lab-Grown Lungs And Transplanted Them Into Pigs

 — BBC Science News (@BBCScienceNews) August 3, 2018

 The researchers hope that the technology could one day be used for human lung transplants.
 A new lung could be made “built-to-order” using the person’s own cells, detailed Wired.
-Researchers are considering the possibilities of using donor lungs, or a 3-D print of a “scaffolding” to work from when it comes to producing similar results in humans.
+Researchers are considering the possibilities of using donor lungs, or a 3D print of a “scaffolding” to work from when it comes to producing similar results in humans.
 Currently there are around 1,500 people who are on a waiting list for a transplant, and this new technology could help make sure people could get the transplant they need.

-The latest experiment, to Nichols, is just “a small preclinical project.”
-She added that “what we make is okay, but it will not support production of lungs for the clinic.
-We need better equipment that really meets the needs of the project.”
+“What we make is okay, but it will not support production of lungs for the clinic.
+We need better equipment that really meets the needs of the project,” she added.

 Great!
 U.S. researchers transplant bioengineered lungs into pigs without complication.
 All of pigs that received a bioengineered lung stayed healthy https://t.co/74UbzSseAq pic.twitter.com/Lkn7xYKB2Z